ipachev/py_gpumap/README.md

 # Transparently gpu-accelerated batch operations on lists of homogeneous python objects!

-This is part of the work I'm doing for my thesis.
+This is part of the work I did for my thesis.
 I'm trying to create a gpu-accelerated map function that works with relatively simple functions and objects.
 The goal is to allow programmers to create a list of homogenous, arbitrarily nested simple python objects and apply a function to each element in the list!